CorySpitzer/portfolio/README.md

 ###### \*Under Construction\* but see a version of it up at [Heroku](http://www.coryspitzer.com/)

 TODO:
- * Fix the 'the add reference form adds a reference' spec, which fails because it wants AJAX to reload the page.
  * Improve styling, maybe with bootswatch
- * Add Unique landing page
- * Add Content

 #### Installation (assuming you have the necessary tools installed on a Unix system):